architect/arc.codes/public/reference/cli/env.md

 Things to note

-- Adding and removing variables automatically syncs all lambdas and the current working directory `.arc-env`
 - `NODE_ENV`, `ARC_APP_NAME` and `SESSION_TABLE_NAME` are reserved
-- There is no performance impact to your app; these variables are synchronized every write and immediately available to all Lambdas defined by the current `.arc` file

 > Currently `.arc` uses AWS Systems Manager Parameter Store as a centralized backing storage mechanism for app environment variables.
 [Read more about AWS Systems Manager Parameter Store.](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-paramstore.html)